 In this course we frame early modern, late modern and contemporary developments in science and technology within their social and cultural contexts.
 The format of the course is discussion-based.
 During each class, we work on readings that explore central topics in science, technology, and society such as big data, epistemic cultures, intellectual property, invention and innovation, large-scale research, science policy, social construction of technology, sociology of scientific knowledge, technology and social challenges, technoscience.
 Students are requested to take an active role by preparing class discussions and delivering class presentations so as to improve their public speaking skills.

-Here is an example of an in-class test, among the requirements for the “Science, Technology, and Society” course offered in the first semester of the 2021-2022 academic year at Peking University.
+Here is an example of an in-class test offered in 2021 at Peking University.

 HISTORY OF PHYSICS A: FROM THE ANCIENT WORLD TO THE TWENTIETH CENTURY